 Mail Services delivers the mail (First Class mail, small packages, memos, and interdepartmental mail) at least once a day, but some departments will receive two deliveries.
-The times vary from location to location and can also be affected by late receipt from either of the two Post Offices which serve the University.
+The times vary from location to location and can also be affected by late receipt from the JFK Post Office which serve the University.

 The Sawyer Mail Services Department receives mail and packages from the Stahl mail room around 11:30-12:30.
 Deliveries commence once the mail is sorted to the entire building including the 20 Somerset.
 At 1:30 p.m.. a mail switch occurs with the other mail rooms to accommodate interoffice and various departmental mail and memos that are received during the day deliveries.
 Finally a 2:00 p.m. delivery is done for both the 8 Ashburton and 20 Somerset locations.

 The Stahl Mail Services Department receives mail around the times of 11:30-12:30 from USPS.
 Packages from UPS, FedEx, TNT, and other affiliated courier systems arrive during the entire work day.
 Deliveries are done to the Suffolk University Departments after the mail is sorted and the packages are adequately recorded.
 A mail switch is Done with the other Mail Services locations and an afternoon delivery is done @ 2:00.
 A courier deliveries to the New England School of Art and Design midday.

 It is the policy of the Campus Mail Services to obtain a signature when delivering packages.
 In some cases, the person delivering packages will release the package without a signature at the discretion of Mail Services.